 - The instance is located in the China (Qingdao), China (Beijing), China (Zhangjiakou), China (Hohhot), China (Hangzhou), China (Shanghai), China (Shenzhen), or Singapore (Singapore) region.

 - The instance is a replica set instance.

 - The MongoDB version of the instance is 3.4, 4.0, or 4.2.

 - If the MongoDB version of the instance is earlier than required versions, you must upgrade the database version.
-For more information, see Upgrade the database version of an ApsaraDB for MongoDB instance.
+For more information, see Upgrade MongoDB versions.

 - After the MongoDB version is upgraded, the backup files of the original version cannot be used to restore data of the new version.

 - The storage engine of the instance is WiredTiger.